Rephidock/Rephidock.AtomicAnimations/README.md

 - Waves for animations that can be interpreted as moving waves (curves).
 - Coroutines – animations based on `IEnumerable<T>`, allowing for state and logic.

-The package does *not* create additional clocks or threads to be transparent about control flow.
+This package does *not* create additional clocks or threads to be transparent about control flow.
 Use the `Update(TimeSpan deltaTime)` to provide time flow to animations, runners and queues.

 Additionally queues and coroutines account for excess time since each atom finishes for better accuracy when chaining animations together.